glennhenry/cs-notes/docs/computer-and-programming-fundamentals/02-binary-representation/binary-representation.md

 #### Two Complement

 The two complement is another signed number representation.
-To obtain the two complement of a binary number, the method is very similar to one complement, we first flip the bit, and then we add extra 1 to the resulting binary number.
+To obtain the two complement of a binary number, the method is very similar to one complement, we first obtain the one complement (flip the bit), and then we add extra 1 to the resulting binary number.

 For example, the number 5 in binary form, which is `00000101`.
 By inverting the bits, we obtain `11111010`, and when we add 1 to this result, we arrive at the two's complement representation, which is `11111011`.
 This representation signifies the value of -5.